 Teachers are expected to engage in professional development activities throughout the academic year as part of their individual professional development plan.
 New teachers receive additional professional support through participation in the New Teacher Induction Program.
-In addition to participation in school-wide professional development activities; teachers also required to participate in specified education conferences sponsored by the North Carolina Alliance and the North Carolina Public Charter Schools Association.
-Further, teachers will engage in professional sessions hosted by the North Carolina development Museum Administrators and teachers will share best practices learned through content/grade level meetings, with the focus implementation of relevant/appropriate best practices to support the schools overall educational plan.
+In addition to participation in school-wide professional development activities; teachers also required to participate in specified education conferences are sponsored by the North Carolina Alliance and the North Carolina Public Charter Schools Association.
+Further, teachers will engage in professional sessions hosted by the North Carolina development Museum of Art.
+Administrators and teachers will share best practices learned with through content/grade level meetings, with the colleaques focus on implementation of relevant/appropriate best practices to support the schools overall educational plan.